Roofing On a New Level in Kansas City

 “A 5 kW system would cost around $20,000.
 Many utility companies offer incentives, and some subsidize as much as 50% of system costs.
 Additionally, the Federal Government provides a 30% tax credit to help offset the cost of a solar installation.
-The upfront cost of solar prevents some for deciding to employ this technology.
-The payback period can vary from a couple years to ten years depending on several factors.
-However, many are finding that the cost paid compared to the amount of energy generated from solar gives many a cost per kWh that is already equal or better that what they are presently paying.
+The upfront cost of solar prevents some from deciding to employ this technology.
+The payback period can vary from a couple of years to ten years depending on several factors.
+However, many are finding that the cost paid compared to the amount of energy generated from solar gives many a cost per kWh that is already equal or better than what they are presently paying.

 “For those who want solar power without looking like they have solar power, solar shingles are an option.
 Designed to look like ordinary asphalt shingles, they also protect your roof, and are meant to be as durable and flexible as regular shingles.
 They’re also lightweight and easy to install.
 A few different types of solar shingles are available.
 You may also see them called building-integrated photovoltaics (BIPV).”